- Must be a registered, full-time student at the University of Toronto for the 2023-24 academic year in good academic standing

 - Supplying information on student life, facilities and referral services including medical, counselling, and financial aid

-- Creating and sustaining a welcoming atmosphere of mutual respect, assuring that appropriate noise levels and an inclusive culture is fostered within the CSC, so that the rights and needs of all students to study, learn and socialise are met
+- Creating and sustaining a welcoming atmosphere of mutual respect, assuring that appropriate noise levels and an inclusive culture is fostered within off-campus student spaces such as the CSC and the Clark Reading room, so that the rights and needs of all students to study, learn and socialise are met

-- Disseminating information and encouraging participation in UC and CSC activities; initiating and sponsoring programs which help students to learn by being involved in all phases of student life; encouraging students to socialize and grow through the experience of student involvement
+- Disseminating information and encouraging participation in UC and Off-Campus Student Life activities; initiating and sponsoring programs which help students to learn by being involved in all phases of student life; encouraging students to socialize and grow through the experience of student involvement

 - Working closely with the other dons, with the UCOC, ADSL, and SLC.